PushkarPisolkar04/CodeCraft/README.md

 # Food Delivery Time Predictor

 A machine learning-powered web application that predicts food delivery times based on various factors like location, cuisine type, cost, and restaurant ratings.
+This project was developed for the CodeCraft competition at Bajaj Institute of Technology, Wardha.

+## 🏆 Competition Achievement

+**🏅 2nd Place Winner** - Our team secured the 2nd position in the CodeCraft competition at Bajaj Institute of Technology, Wardha.
+We lost by just 1 mark, making it an incredibly close competition!

 ## 🌟 Features